 I considered putting these items in an organizer on the inside of one of the cabinet doors, but at the end of the day, that arrangement felt a little too clunky to me, so into the drawer they went.

 Once my drawers were situated, I moved on to my other “had to” area, the large corner cabinets.
 Since these were the only areas that could house some of my larger items, I knew that’s what had to go there.
-We used a lazy susan in the lower corner cabinet, and since it is right next to the range, I use it to hold our pots and pans.
-Our large mixing bowls and colander also found a spot in this cabinet.

 And since I like to have all of our plates, bowls, and serving pieces together, I ended up putting them in our other large cabinet, the upper corner.